tgen/vcfMerger2/README.md

 # How to run vcfMerger2?
-The core utility and main purpose of that tool is to MERGE VCFs information into one VCF without losing any dat from any of the input vcfs files
+The core utility and main purpose of that tool is to MERGE VCFs information into one VCF without losing any data from any of the input vcfs files
 #### How to simply Merge VCFs

 The easiest way to use vcfMerger2 is to call on the `vcfMerge2.py` script in `bin` directory (normally in your `PATH`)